 When your marketing wizardry starts paying off and the leads start pouring in, how do you know which leads to pursue with fervour and which ones to ‘nudge gently’ every now and again?
 Enter lead scoring.

-Lead scoring is a grading system that helps you assign numbers to leads, ranking your leads from ‘most likely’ to ‘least likely’ to becoming a paying customer using information you collect.
+Lead scoring is a grading system that helps you assign numbers to leads, ranking your leads from ‘most likely’ to ‘least likely’ to becoming a paying customer using the information you collect.
 Categorising or ‘scoring’ your lead data in this way will help you maximise your sales effort so that you can work out which leads need more nurturing, and which ones are better left alone.

 Why is lead scoring important?